-the place of temporary residence.
-This change makes it easier for a voter, such as a student, to exercise the right to vote.

-57. According to Article 39 (1) and (2) the main rule is still that the voter is enrolled at the place of domicile.
-Article 39 (8) allows voters who move to another place of residence after establishment of the rolls and before election day to receive voting right certificate to prove that they can vote at the new place of residence.
-Therefore the supplementary lists will still be needed to accommodate that voters can vote at their place of residence, without re-registering to such place.

-58. Two paragraphs have been added to Article 53.
-The new norms stipulate that "voting is done on the basis of the ID and the accompanying slip which certifies the domicile...." and that when the voter is issued the ballot, his or her ID $slip^{16}$ will be stamped.
-If applied thoroughly and consistently, such a procedure can prevent multiple voting.

-9. Residence - Introduction of mechanisms ensuring that persons with temporary residence in addition to their permanent one, such as soldiers and students, are not disenfranchised

-59. In general, voting rights of military personnel is exercised according to Articles 29.4 and 39.4, at ordinary precincts where military units are located.
-However, the 2004 Joint Recommendations note that:

-19. According to the Law, Article 123 (1), conscripts cannot vote during local elections.
+- 64. Two paragraphs have been added to Article 53.
+The new norms stipulate that "voting is done on the basis of the ID and the accompanying slip which certifies the domicile...." and that when the voter is issued the ballot, his or her ID slip20 will be stamped.
+If applied thoroughly and consistently, such a procedure can prevent multiple voting. - 65.
+Yet, the Congress of Local and Regional Authorities of the Council of Europe (CRLAE) underlined in its report21 that the stamping of ID card supplements when people vote was a subject of frequent complaints during the 2005 municipal elections of Chişinău.
+A number of people who came to polling stations declared that they would not vote because of this requirement.
+It is therefore suggested to reassess the adequacy of the marking of voters' passports with the stamp "Votat" ("Voted"). - 9.
+Residence Introduction of mechanisms ensuring that persons with temporary residence in addition to their permanent one, such as soldiers and students, are not disenfranchised - 66.
+In general, voting rights of military personnel is exercised according to Articles 29.4 and 39.4, at ordinary precincts where military units are located.
+However, the 2004 Joint Recommendations note that: - 19.
+According to the Law, Article 123 (1), conscripts cannot vote during local elections.
 According to the same Article, paragraph (2), voters who do not live in the respective district shall not have the right to vote during the same elections.
 It was probably this last paragraph, which caused the controversy about students' right to vote during the 2003 elections.
-In Chisinau students would be a significant group and their vote may be decisive there.

-60. This problem of disenfranchisement, limited to local elections, has not been solved for military personnel on active duty.
+In Chisinau students would be a significant group and their vote may be decisive there. - 67.
+This problem of disenfranchisement, limited to local elections, has not been solved for military personnel on active duty.
 It has been addressed in Article 9.2 for students; it appears now that a student who has a temporary residence, different from the domicile, will be entitled to vote "in the period of the residence validity, [...] in the locality in which he/she has his/her residence."
-Such a rule was anticipated by a CEC decision during last 2005 parliamentary elections: voting of students became politically charged during the pre-election period.
-The CEC addressed the issue on 8 February 2005 by permitting full time students to vote at their places of temporary residence (place of study), even if not registered, and disseminated its decision through state media.17

-61. While Article 39.4 and 39.5 provides for the updating of voter lists for special categories of voters such as the military and persons in hospitals or institutions, it does not provide a similar system for the students.
+Such a rule was anticipated by a CEC decision during the 2005 parliamentary elections: voting of students became politically charged during the pre-election period.
+The CEC addressed the issue on 8 February 2005 by permitting full time students to vote at their places of temporary residence (place of study), even if not registered, and disseminated its decision through state media.
+22 - 68.
+While Article 39.4 and 39.5 provides for the updating of voter lists for special categories of voters such as the military and persons in hospitals or institutions, it does not provide a similar system for the students.
 In the absence of any specific provision, one may suppose that the issue would be dealt with through CEC instructions or that students would be able to obtain a voting right certificate by the precinct bureaus, as per Article 39.8.
-This may still be cumbersome since it requires a travel to the student's permanent home, but on the other hand it provides a safeguard against double voting.
+This may still be cumbersome since it requires travelling to the student's permanent home, but on the other hand it provides a safeguard against double voting.

-16The ID slip is a foldable paper containing security features, which is separate from the ID card and bears the ID card number and information.
+The ID slip is a foldable paper containing security features, which is separate from the ID card and bears the ID card number and information.
 The ID slip indicates the place of domicile and is only valid together with the ID card.